USING IRONBARCODE

 End Sub

 The code for generating and saving barcodes is the same.
-I have just added two additional lines for changing the background and barcode color.
-The explanation is as:
+I've just added two additional lines for changing the background and barcode color.
+The explanation is as follows:

 Output